webtoknow/fx-trading-app/04_Backend_Development/Exercise/README.md

 Create class TransactionResponse

 We use this object to serialize/deserialize REST message payloads.
 It is a practice to use a distinct set of objects (from entities) when communicating through the REST interface.
+You will come across these distinct objects as being DTOs, from _data transfer objects_.
 These objects help us as we might want for example to either hide, aggregate or transform information coming from database entities.

 In our case we transform the rate and date fields as detailed in the below step.